carlosivanr/hugo_website/content/guides/anova/2021-04-24-one-way-anova/index.markdown

 {{< tab tabNum="1" >}}
 Jmv is a package that comes from the standalone <a href="https://jamovi.org/"> jamovi </a> statistical spreadsheet software.
 Jamovi was designed as an alternative to costly statistical analysis software packages like SPSS or SAS and runs R underneath the hood.
 The developers of jamovi also released an R package with all of the functions of their standalone version.

 With the `anovaOneW()` function, we will predict Scores by Group (`Scores ~ Group`), set the data to be analyzed as C3E9, set `fishers = TRUE` and `welchs = FALSE`, otherwise the function will run the default Welch's ANOVA.
-We will also set the `phMethod = 'tukey'` to conduct posthoc tests, Lastly, we want to set `descPlot = TRUE` to plot means and confidence intervals.
+We will also set the `phMethod = 'tukey'` to conduct post hoc tests, Lastly, we want to set `descPlot = TRUE` to plot means and confidence intervals.

 ```r